ibi-group/datatools-server/jmeter/README.md

 ## Test Plan

 A single test plan file is used for maintainablility.
 By default, the test plan runs 1 thread in 1 loop and will upload a feed and then perform various checks on the uploaded feed version.
 As noted in the above section, it is possible to run different variations of the test plan.
-There are 3 types of test plans that can be initiated: `fetch`, `query` or `upload`.
-Also, there is a mode called `batch` that will read in a csv file of feeds that can be ran through either the `upload` or `fetch` test plans.
+There are 4 types of test plans that can be initiated: `batch`, `fetch`, `query` or `upload`.

+### Batch Test Plan Mode Script Steps

+When the test plan is ran in batch mode, a csv file must be provided that contains rows of test plans of either `fetch` or `upload` types.
+Each row is then ran the with specified number of threads and loops.

+1. For Each Row: Run either the `fetch` or `upload` test plan according to the configuration in the row.

 ### Upload Test Plan Mode Script Steps